CleanCut/rust_programming/HowToLearnRust.md

 the compiler and show you type hints, compiler check errors, and all sorts of good stuff inline.

 - Google: Rust _(your favorite IDE)_
+  - Need a suggestion?
+IntelliJ, Visual Studio Code, and Atom are all great choices (and there are many more...)
   - Install Rust support
   - Install TOML support, which is often separate from Rust support ([TOML](https://github.com/toml-lang/toml) is the config file format that Rust uses)